 A few weeks ago the MECE framework was mentioned very briefly in the really interesting discussion we had with Matt McDonald.
 We didn’t have time to cover it in much detail back then so we thought it might be valuable to give the MECE framework a post of its own.
 In this post we’ll discuss what MECE stands for, why it is popular with top tier consultants and how it can help your business analysis.
 Read more

-Eloquens is the world's first marketplace to share top-tier tools and methodologies for business professionals.
-Don't Reinvent The Wheel!
+Eloquens is the world’s first marketplace to share top-tier best-practices for professionals.
+Don’t Reinvent The Wheel!